hphelion/docs.hpcloud.com/apispecs/nova/open_stack_compute_api.md

 The first four rules of this default security group allow ssh, http, https and ping from all sources.
 Note in particular, that the IP range 0.0.0.0/0 means these rules apply to traffic from all sources.
 The remaining three rules allow tcp and udp on all ports, and ping from any server in the `default` security group.

-Additional security groups can be created for a tenant using [Create Security Group](#createSecurityGroup).
+Additional security groups can be created for a tenant using [Create Security Group](#createSecGroup).
 A security group can be associated with a server when the server is created by including its name in the list of security groups provided as the *security_groups* parameter of [Create Server](#createServer).
 If no security group is specified at the time a server is created, the server is associated with the default security group.
 You can also add/remove security groups to/from a server after it has been created using the server actions [Add Security Group](#addSecurityGroup) and [Remove Security Group](#removeSecurityGroup).

-Additional rules can be added to a security group using [Create Security Group Rule](#createSecurityGroupRule).
+Additional rules can be added to a security group using [Create Security Group Rule](#createSecGroupRule).
 As shown in the example above, the source address for traffic can be specified as either a CIDR or as any server associated with a security group.
 (In the example above, the security group that is specified is the default security group itself.)
 Traffic within a security group is not automatically enabled.
 If you want to allow ports (or all traffic) within a given security group, you can create a rule using the same source and destination group as is done in the default security group created at account activation.

 Any change to a security groups rules take immediate effect for any server associated with the group when the change is made.
 Changes will also applied to any server subsequently associated with the security group containing the rule.

 When a security group is deleted it is effectively removed from all servers with which it was previously associated.
 If access to a server was previously allowed by one of the rules in the deleted security group, and no other security group associated with the server allows similar access, it will no longer be possible to access the server.
 For example, if the deleted security group allowed ping access (icmp) to the server from a particular source, and none of the rules in the remaining security groups associated with the server allow icmp from the same source, then it will no longer be possible to ping the server from that source.

-## 2.4 Tenants ## {#Section2_4}
+## 2.4 <a id="Tenants"></a> Tenants

 A tenant has access to a collection of resources uniquely associated with the tenant.
 Resources that are associated with a tenant include: